realodix/relax/README.md

 #### Rulesets

-Rulesets defines a set of rules that can be used to fix code style issues in your code.
-To use rulesets in your PHP code, you need to use the `Realodix\Relax\RuleSet\Sets\` namespace.
+A ruleset is a named list of rules that can be used to fix code style issues in your code.
+To use ruleset in your PHP code, you need to use the `Realodix\Relax\RuleSet\Sets\` namespace.

 | Rulesets                  | Description |
 | ------------------------- |-------------|